 Cross-Training Shoe Construction Considerations

-When we reference the research below, it will be highlighting how minimalist shoes and other footwear can influence walking performance and foot musculature.
-For the sake of clarity, we’ll define cross-training shoes in the context of this article as being hybrid shoe models between minimalist shoes and running shoes with thick midsoles/outsoles.
+When we reference the research below, it will highlight how minimalist shoes and other footwear can influence walking performance and foot musculature.
+For the sake of clarity, we’ll define cross-training shoes in the context of this article as hybrid shoe models between minimalist shoes and running shoes with thick midsoles/outsoles.

 Basically, cross-training shoes that we’ll define as a “hybrid” model that lives between minimalist shoes and running shoes in this context will have:

 Now, there’s obviously a stark difference between the specs listed above and true minimalist shoes, but with little research on this specific product category (cross-training shoes) in regard to this activity (long-distance walking), then drawing the best suggestions will be our best bet.

 Walking Long Distances In Cross-Training Shoes